bryce-24/bryce-24/README.md

 # 👋 Hi, I'm Bryce!

 🎓 **Computer Science Student at the University of Idaho**
 I'm currently pursuing a Bachelor of Science in Computer Science, where I'm honing my skills in software development, AI, and web technologies.
-I'm committed to academic excellence and continuous learning.

 🔨 **Skills**